Cosylab/autoparamDriver/docs/source/index.rst

 driver based on ``asyn`` that does not know ahead of time which (or how many) parameters the device supports, delegating the job of defining them to the EPICS database.
 If you've ever used EPICS modules like ``modbus`` or ``s7plc``, you already know what this is about.
 If not, the :doc:`introduction` gives an explanation, while the :doc:`tutorial` shows how to base your driver on ``autoparamDriver``.
+Otherwise, jump directly to the list of :ref:`autoparam-features`.

 ``asyn`` documentation, while otherwise excellent, tries to be agnostic with respect to different users of ``asyn`` interfaces and is thus a bit hard to